Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 **Montage Format:**
 "Over the next [timeframe], [project] takes shape.
 [Key moment or notable detail].
 [Outcome/current status]."

 **Example:** "Over the next two weeks, the greenhouse frames rise.
-Henrik catches you watching the workers and grins: 'Professional-grade joints, just like you specified.'
+[Companion] catches you watching the workers and grins: 'Professional-grade joints, just like you specified.'
 The structure will outlast all of you."

 **When to Montage:**
 - Repetitive tasks (construction, travel, routine work)